Add Auth Endpoints

 {

-// to Wristband's Logout Endpoint.
-This will delete Wristband's session
+// Logout Endpoint.
+Redirecting to Wristband's Logout Endpoint will terminate

-// that is associated to the authenticated user.
+// Wristband's auth session associated to the user.
 When Wristband is done

 // logging out the user it will redirect back to your application's login

-// URL or to the explicitly provided redirect URL.
+// URL or to an explicitly provided redirect URL.

 return Results.Redirect(wristbandLogoutUrl);